danielwwong/LeetCode/README.md

 4. We build 4 lists for numRows = 4.

 5. For 0-3, which are < numRows.
 I insert the character to its according list.<br>
-For 4-5, which are >=numRows.
+For 4-5, which are >= numRows.
 I insert the character to its according list by reverse order.

 6. In the end, we join all lists together and transform it to be a string.